 With the Symphony “From the New World”, Dvořák achieved a triumph that influenced his entire stay in the US.

 This triumph influenced the rest of Dvořák’s time in America.
 He composed other new works, including the “American” Suite in A major: first, works for piano, then for orchestra, and later the Cello Concerto.
-But, as much as Dvořák enjoyed the recognition and was pleased that his contact at the Conservatory was extended, he had not forgotten his homeland.
+But, as much as Dvořák enjoyed the recognition and was pleased that his contract at the Conservatory was extended, he had not forgotten his homeland.
 He travelled to Europe for the holidays in May of 1894 and did not return to New York again until the evening of 25 October.
 The Conservatory again offered to extend his contract, but this time he declined.
 His thoughts were with his children who had remained at home.

 Antonín Dvořák left the American continent on 18 April 1895, happy and famous.
 Eleven days later he was in Bohemia, his home.
-He brought a beautiful house in Prague with his generous salary and named it “Villa America”.
+He bought a beautiful house in Prague with his generous salary and named it “Villa America”.
 He never lived in it, however.
 Today it houses a Dvořák museum.